 Whether you're a skilled foreign worker or student, the Canadian government has made it easy to live and work in Canada.
-With over 100 immigration visas and programs to choose from, you can benefit from an abundance of opportunities in the Great White North.
+With over 100 immigration visas and programs, you can benefit from abundant opportunities in the Great White North.

-In this article, we peel the myriad layers of one of Canada's major cities, Vancouver, and explore what it has to offer and why it may be one of the best life-changing choices you could make.
+In this Vancouver city guide, we peel the myriad layers of Canada's major urban area of Western Canada, and explore what it offers and why it may be one of the best life-changing choices you could make.

 In a bit, we will uncover the available immigration options and provide you with the necessary resources to assist you in your immigration journey.

 Vancouver became a city in 1886 and is the largest cities in British Columbia, situated on the peninsula in the Southwest on the province's mainland.
 You can find Vancouver in the territory of the Squamish, Musqueam and Tsleil-Waututh First Nations, Indigenous groups of the Coast Salish peoples in Vancouver.

 At the time, the Coast Salish people relied on salmon, shellfish, other fish, sea and land animals, plants and berries.
 These foods allowed them to maintain a stable food supply where they lived in larger groups that contained social classes, which was common among the Indigenous peoples.

 The Spanish explorer, José Maria Narváez, was the first to discover Vancouver in 1791, while English Captain George Vancouver and other explorers were also presently exploring the area.
 Upon exploring, the English and Spanish explorers also discovered the Indigenous peoples and made contact for a short time, whereby the groups traded in the maritime fur trade.